-Financial assets that are measured at cost and amortised cost are assessed at the end of each reporting period for objective evidence of impairment is found, an impairment loss is recognised in the Statement of comprehensive income.
+Financial assets that are measured at cost and amortised cost are assessed at the end of each reporting period for objective evidence of impairment.
+If objective evidence of impairment is found, an impairment loss is recognised in the Statement of comprehensive income.